 Under these guidelines, funding for organizations is not available for:

 Prior to the beginning of the grant cycle of each state fiscal year (July 1 - June 30), the Arkansas Arts Council approves grant categories, policies, and review procedures.
 The Arkansas Arts Council uses a review process at the time of application to determine grant recommendations.
-All grant recommendations are presented to the Council for review and are voted on to determine final grant amounts.
-Grant award payment schedules are setup relative to the activity periods outlined in the approved grant applications.
+All AIE (except mini- grants), GOS and Project grant recommendations are presented to the Council for review and are voted on to determine final grant amounts during the May Council meeting.
+Grant recipients are notified following the Legislative Review held in July.
+Most grant award payments are distributed in installments.

 Review panels are composed of Arkansas Arts Council members and field representatives.
 Arts Council panelists are chosen from members who have expressed an interest in reviewing a particular grant category.
 Arts Council members serve on panels as ex-officio advisors to facilitate the review process and to provide insight and historical perspective.